 What programming languages work with the USSD API?

 Any language that handles HTTP POST requests works.
-The USSD API uses standard HTTP callbacks — your server receives a POST request and returns plain text.
-The approach is similar to Arkesel’s SMS API integration — if you’ve worked with REST APIs, you’ll be productive immediately.
-Python (Flask, Django), Node.js (Express), PHP, Java (Spring Boot), Ruby, and Go are all common choices among African developers.
+When learning how to create a USSD code, the language choice rarely matters — the USSD API uses standard HTTP callbacks — your server receives a POST request and returns plain text.
+Python (Flask, Django), Node.js (Express), PHP, Java (Spring Boot), Ruby, and Go are all common choices among developers in Ghana.

 How do I handle USSD sessions that timeout?